facebook/react-native/bots/README.md

-These are the comments inserted by the Facebook github bot to new issues.
+Github bots and messages used by the Facebook Github bot.